Lobby your MP

 - There is mounting evidence linking climate change to drought and food shortages in East Africa, where millions are threatened with famine.

-With the newly elected government we need to refresh the UK’s entire approach to climate change.
+We need to refresh the UK’s entire approach to climate change.
 It will require unprecedented effort and coordination from governments, businesses, communities, citizens and scientists, but we have to realise the chance to embed climate commitments across all government departments and renew the UK’s role as a global leader in international efforts to tackle climate change.
 That’s where you, our MPs, can help.
-This week we are asking MPs to take a lead.
+We are asking MPs to take a lead.

 As our MP, we are asking you to WRITE TO THE PRIME MINISTER to: